alexander-vl-belokon/numcap/README.md

 ======

-Phone numbers of all operators in Russian Federation
+Phone numbers of all operators in Russian Federation Find region and phone operator by number

-*Possibilities*

-1. Find region by number
-2. Find phone operator by number

 Install